1. Extending the Life of Legacy Applications

 7. Quick Deployment Process

-Server virtualization lets you set up and deploy systems in minutes.
+Another standout benefit of server virtualization is its quick set up as it deploys systems in minutes.
 You can duplicate a virtual machine and skip the time and expense of purchasing and installing a physical server.

 In the past, setting up a physical server was far more time-consuming.
 You had to place an order, wait for the delivery, and then spend hours installing the operating system and applications before the server could be used.
 Physical servers also required racks, cables, and extra space as the infrastructure grew.